Finding time to train for a full marathon when you have a family is hard.

 You also need to find a way to fuel your body during your long runs.
 The most readily accessible source of energy for your muscles is found in the form of glycogen — which is actually stored in your muscles.

 Most people run out of glycogen at around 50 minutes of sustained activity.
 At this point, your body will start burning fat for energy.
 But this process is much less efficient and will cause your performance to suffer.

-Because this plan is scaled back to only three runs per week, it is important that you stick with it!
+Because this marathon training schedule is scaled back to only three runs per week, it is important that you stick with it!
 Make sure you don’t skip any runs, especially the long runs.
-The plan includes several charts to help you track your progress.
+The marathon training schedule includes several charts to help you track your progress.